 This vegan butternut squash alfredo sauce is the perfect fall dish.
 It's creamy, smells amazing and uses fresh fall produce, what more could you want on a cool fall day?

 It'll give you plenty of energy for that chilly morning surf sesh or run, and has plenty of protein and nutrients thanks to the butternut squash and cashews.
-There's a reason this sauce never lasts long in my fridge...
+There's a reason this creamy sauce never lasts long in my fridge...it's the real deal.

 Make this vegan alfredo sauce when you have some extra roasted butternut squash, and enjoy the fruits of your labor all week.
 Tired of pasta?
 Use the sauce on some quesadillas instead!

-We don't need anything too crazy for this butternut squash pasta dish:
+We don't need anything too crazy for this healthy alfredo sauce & pasta:

 - Soy sauce